This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix in the canned diced tomatoes and both garbanzo and kidney beans.
-Bring everything to a boil, then turn the heat down to low and let it simmer for 15 minutes.
+• Add the diced tomatoes, garbanzo beans, and kidney beans.
+Bring to a boil, then reduce the heat to low and simmer for 15 minutes, stirring occasionally.

-• Serve the chili in a bowl.
-Top it off with shredded cheddar cheese, sour cream, and sliced avocados to your liking.
+• Spoon the chili into a bowl and top with shredded cheddar cheese, sour cream, and sliced avocado, if desired.
+Serve warm.

 Notes